- numbers of contacts with parents and professionals;

 - outreach and dissemination activities.

-In Part 2 of the data collection process, Parent Centers will survey some of the families they have served in the last six months of this program year (April 1, 2019 to September 30, 2019).
-This part of data collection is now called the Program Measures Survey (formerly the Impact Survey).
+In Part 2 of the data collection process, Parent Centers will survey some of the families they have served in the last six months of this program year (April 1, 2023 to September 30, 2023).
+This part of data collection is called the Program Measures Survey.
 The survey itself is available in English, in Spanish, and in Korean.
 Frequently Asked Questions (FAQs) page, the CPIR and RPTACs have posted the questions you asked about last year’s data collection tools and processes, along with answers to those questions.
 We also offer several sample scenarios, to illustrate how to record and report your work with families and professionals.
 And there is also a Sample Script for Collecting Race/Ethnicity Data (in Word).
 Back to top

 Frequently Asked Questions about Part 1 of the Data Collection Process